denibertovic/njusko-hs/README.md

       -n,--notify EMAIL        The email to send notifications to.
       --debug                  Print out results to stdout and don't send emails

+Create a urls.txt file with njuskalo search param in it.
+Be sure to remove the "page" parameter though.
+The scraper will parse that file and search all pages for a given url.
+It will store the new found ads into a sqlite databse and notify you if there are any new ads.

 ## Issues